RARgames/4gaBoardsDocs/docs/board.md

 ## Board additional options

 If you want to edit or delete your board, open the ellipsis menu in the sidebar (they will show after you hover over the board name).
 You can also change the order of the board within the project after clicking and holding the two arrows button that will appear on the left of the board name.
+If you wish, you can also export your board in .csv format here.

 ![Popup menu with board settings](/img/boardmenu_en.png)